SCOTTISH GOLF TRANSPORT, THE LOWDOWN, THE PROS, THE CONS & OPTIONS

 How Do I Get There?

 Faraway Fairways tend to advise that if you’re playing the Highlands or Aberdeenshire then you’re probably better off using Edinburgh.
-Alternatively fly to any English hub (London, Manchester, or Brimingham) for regularly local connections to Scotland.
-In 2016 Heathrow began a direct service to Inverness, the airport is about 4 miles from Castle Stuart.
+Alternatively you could fly to any English hub for regularly local connections to Scotland.
+In 2016 Heathrow began a direct service to Inverness, which services the Highlands.
+Inverness Airport is about four miles from Castle Stuart.
 The flight tends to arrive in the afternoon however, so the saving made needn’t be one of time, but rather one of convenience, avoiding what would otherwise be a three and a half hour drive from Edinburgh to the Highlands instead

 Edinburgh airport is located on the west side of the city and reasonably convenient for ‘getting away’ especially for Fife and St Andrews.
 The terminal and drop off area is to the right, whilst the car park is to the centre, with the vehicle hire pick ups a little bit beyond the multi-storey

 UK Driving Experience – What to expect